-Next, wood putty, sanding sheets, and a bucket of soapy water and a sponge will be critical to repairing surfaces and prepping them properly for repainting.
+Next, wood putty, sanding sheets, a bucket of soapy water, and a sponge will be critical to repairing surfaces and prepping them properly for repainting.

 Make sure to pick a good soap that works on grease without leaving a residue.
 Dirtex or Spic & Span should do the trick.

-If you are planning to take the door off its hinges, then make sure you have whatever tools you need to remove it—typically a screwdriver.
+If you are planning to take the door off its hinges, make sure you have whatever tools you need to remove it—typically, a screwdriver is a must.

-Rather than using a roller as you would for walls and other flat surfaces, a handheld brush will give you the precision and control you need to paint the often uneven surfaces and small angles of a door frame or window frame decoration.
+Rather than using a roller or a sprayer, as you would for walls, ceilings, and other flat surfaces, a handheld brush will give you the precision and control you need to paint the often uneven surfaces and small angles of a door frame or window frame decoration.